 Whiteboard content is stored in OneDrive for Business and Azure.
 OneDrive for Business is the default storage for all new whiteboards.
 Whiteboards that were originally created in Azure, and whiteboards that were initiated on a Surface Hub or a Microsoft Teams Rooms device, are stored in Azure.

 In order to manage data, you must first ensure that Whiteboard is enabled for your organization.
 For more information, see Manage access to Whiteboard.

 The following information applies to whiteboards that are stored in Azure.

 Whiteboard currently stores content securely in Azure.
-Data might be stored in different locations, depending on the country and when Whiteboard switched to storing new content in those locations.
+Data might be stored in different locations, depending on the country/region and when Whiteboard switched to storing new content in those locations.
 To check where new data is created, see Where your Microsoft 365 customer data is stored.

 Content in Azure doesn't support Data Loss Prevention (DLP), eDiscovery, retention policies, and similar features.
 This content can be managed using Whiteboard PowerShell cmdlets.
 Eventually, whiteboards stored in Azure will need to be migrated to OneDrive for Business or deleted.